jibanCat/phys214_obsastro/cosmos_hw/README.md

 # Sigma 8 is 0.82
 ```

-Basically used the following lines to compute
+Basically use the following lines to compute

 ```python
 # compute linear spectrum